Dionysus vs. Diogenes

 as endorsements or recommendations.
 (Not that there's anything wrong

-with that....!
+with that....!)
 For specific wine evaluations, visit some of links

 to Tasting Notes &

-Wine Reviews, listed in our Aftertaste section.
+Wine Reviews, which we try to keep recently updated in our AFTERTASTE section.

 in any subject is earned through a combination of study and practice.